 The Hidden Costs Most Finance Leaders Overlook

-A common complaint with staffing agencies – and with poor hires generally – is that the finance leader ends up spending significant time overseeing and correcting work that should be autonomous.
-At a CFO's fully-loaded hourly rate of $100–$200+, 10 hours a week of unnecessary oversight is $52,000–$104,000 per year in lost executive productivity.
+A common complaint about staffing agency placements is that the finance leader ends up spending significant time overseeing work that should be autonomous.
+At a CFO's fully-loaded rate of $100–$200+ per hour, ten hours per week of unnecessary oversight runs $52,000–$104,000 per year in lost executive time.

-When an accounting role sits unfilled or is filled by underperforming talent, financial reporting slows down.
-For PE-backed or VC-backed companies with investor reporting requirements, this has real consequences – from strained LP relationships to delayed decision-making that costs the business operationally.
+When an accounting role sits unfilled or is filled poorly, financial reporting slows.
+For high-growth companies with investor reporting requirements, that creates strained LP relationships, delayed operational decisions, and reputational costs that never appear in any hiring budget line.

 Matching the Hiring Method to Your Budget and Timeline

-Use the full cost breakdown above to calculate your real cost-per-hire, including vacancy period and onboarding.
-Most finance leaders are surprised by the number.
+Start by calculating your real cost-per-hire including the vacancy period and onboarding ramp – most finance leaders are surprised by the number.

-For many growing companies, a fractional or part-time accounting engagement delivers 80–100% of the value at 40–50% of the cost.
-MAVI's fractional model is designed for exactly this.
+- Evaluate whether a full-time hire is actually necessary.
+For many growing companies, a fractional or part-time engagement delivers 80–100% of the value at 40–50% of the cost.

-The most expensive hire is the one that doesn't work out.
-MAVI's top-2% vetting standard is the single most effective investment against this risk.
+- Prioritize vetting quality.
+The most expensive accounting hire is the one that doesn't work out.
+MAVI's top-2% vetting standard is the most direct investment against that risk.

 MAVI: High ROI for Finance and Accounting Talent

-The true cost of hiring an accountant in 2026 is significantly higher than most companies budget for – and the most expensive option available is often the one companies default to out of habit (staffing agency or a traditional recruiter).
+The true cost of hiring an accountant in 2026 is significantly higher than most companies budget for – and the most expensive option is often the one companies default to out of habit: a staffing agency or traditional recruiter.

-MAVI's model eliminates the largest cost drivers: the placement fee, the benefits burden, the months-long vacancy period, and the management overhead from underperforming placements.
-The result is a 50–70% reduction in total cost, with a 5-day placement timeline and top-2%-vetted talent that performs autonomously from day one.
-Book a call to know how you can enjoy high ROI for global finance and accounting talent with MAVI.
+MAVI's model eliminates the largest cost drivers: the placement fee, the benefits burden, the months-long vacancy period, and the management overhead that comes from underperforming placements.
+The result is 50–70% lower total cost, five-day placement, and top-2%-vetted talent that contributes independently from day one.
+Book a call to hire global finance and accounting talent at high ROI.

 Frequently Asked Questions